pivotal-cf/docs-build-service/installing.md

     **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided will be added to the list of the available CA on these images.
 To do this, the duffle command must be provided with the credentials for the image registry

+    If the installation fails and you'd like to restart the installation, please refer to [manually uninstalling PBS](#uninstall-pbs)

 1) Verify installation